arimah/condict/admin-ui/src/command/README.md

 If the shortcut responds to multiple keys, only the first key is included in the output.

+### `Shortcut.prototype.toAriaString`

+> `toAriaString(): string`

+Formats the shortcut as an ARIA-compatible shortcut string.
+If the shortcut repsonds to multiple keys, only the first key is included in the output.

 ### `Shortcut.parse`

 > `static parse(value: string | Array<string>): Shortcut | ShortcutGroup`